Making Good Decisions

 1. Have a clear value system

 If you are constantly fretting over your choices and unable to decide, it’s usually because you don’t have a clear value system.
-This one step alone will help you make countless decisions.
+This one step alone will help you make most decisions.

-A friend once told me that her value system was “God, family, work” in that order.
+A friend once told me that her personal creed was “God, family, work” in that order.
 This made it easy for her to decide which function to attend if two happened at the same time.
 My decision-making value is simple as well: if I were to die in my sleep tonight, what would I choose to do now?

 3. Explore your options